 Who is it for?

-Those wanting to develop innovative and effective trading strategies in the financial market with the help of advanced mathematical and statistical tools.
+Want to develop innovative and effective trading strategies in the financial market with the help of advanced mathematical and statistical tools?
+Join the Mathematical Trading and Finance master’s to understand how to use your excellent applied mathematical skills in the world of finance.

 The difference between the MSc Mathematical Trading and Finance to the other two quants courses (MSc Financial Mathematics and MSc Quantitative Finance) are core modules which focus on quantitative trading and structuring.